Danielku15/SigningServer/Docs/features.md

 The server logs all signing requests and responses in textual format into log files.

 This can help in troubleshooting scenarios.
-The logging is configured using the NLog.config:
+The logging is configured using the NLog section in the asppsettings.json:

 * https://nlog-project.org/config/
 * https://github.com/NLog/NLog/wiki/Configuration-file